Branded video content has become a must-have for business growth.

 Sponsored partnerships are very popular on YouTube (one billion active users, remember).
 All you need to do is find a popular YouTube channel that matches your audience, pay to sponsor an episode, and insert your logo and products.

-Take a look at Omaze sponsoring Garret Watts; or Tums teaming up with popular interview show Hot Ones for specific examples.
+Take a look at Omaze sponsoring Garret Watts, or Tums teaming up with the popular interview show Hot Ones for specific examples.